Cheetahs from Namibia arrive in India, released by PM Modi in their new home in Madhya Pradesh's Kuno National Park | Science-Environment

 Earlier, the modified Boeing 747 carrying eight cheetahs landed at the Gwalior airbase at 7.47 am.
 It was operated by Terra Avia, an airline based at Chisinau, Moldova in Europe.

-The animals were then flown by two Air Force helicopters to Palpur near the Park, 165 km away.
+The animals were then flown by two Indian Air Force (IAF) helicopters to Palpur near the Park, 165 km away.
 The journey took around 25 minutes.

+''#CheetahIsBack IAF is proud of its role in the trans continental relocation of eight Cheetahs to India.
+The Cheetahs were airlifted from Gwalior to Kuno National Park in an IAF Mi-17 helicopter,'' the IAF tweeted.

 The Boeing 747 had carried the cheetahs in special wooden crates during the 10-hour journey.